mjwestgate/revtools_website/tutorials/new_to_R.md

 	<li>uses the DTM as the input to a topic model</li>
 	<li>opens a browser window and plot the resulting cloud of references</li>
 </ol>
 After that, what you do with it is up to you!
-It is important to remember, however, that revtools will not automatically save your progress, so remember to use the 'save' option in the bottom of the left-hand sidebar.
+It is important to remember, however, that <code>revtools</code> will not automatically save your progress, so remember to use the 'save' option in the bottom of the left-hand sidebar.
 Saving to .csv format is most useful for investigating your data manually, but the other option (.rda) is more useful if you want to revisit the same browser window at a later time.
 Either way, the file you save should appear in your working directory.

 That's all for now - more information will be available in other tutorials soon!